webofdata/specification-archived/specification.md

 The data representation in the WebOfData is called Semantic JSON.
 Semantic JSON aims to provide a simple approach to unifying JSON with the use of URIs for the identity of things and the identity of property types.
 Using URIs for identifying subjects provides a globally unique and authorative scheme to name what we are talking about.

-As well as a syntax for representating subjects WebOfData also defines a multi-purpose query, sync and update protocol.
+As well as a syntax for representating subjects WebOfData also defines a multi-purpose query, synchronisation and update protocol.
 The protocol can be used for navigating a global web of connected data and also for allowing clients to consume complete data sets in a scalable way.

 The protocol has been informed by two trends.
 The first is that SPARQL endpoints exposing data has been tried and found wanting in terms of web scale and reliability.
 The WebOfData protocol considers it's query capability as closer to the Linked Data Fragments concepts, but imposes further restrictions to create a more navigational rather than query experience.
 To compensate for reduced query capabilities WebOfData encourages the replication of datasets from servers to clients using the dataset sharing protocol.
 The data sharing protocol is a refinement of the SDShare protocol and OData change sets.